storyfeet/irrigate/rules.md

 In this game players take turns to place, purchase and rotate Land Tiles, in order to get water to as many of their Land Tiles as possible.

-At the end of each turn, players recieve money for each irrigated Land Tile they own, and normally the first player to successfully irrigate 10 Land Tiles wins.
+At the end of each turn, players recieve money for each irrigated Land Tile they own, and normally the first player to successfully irrigate 10 Land Tiles or make £50 wins.

-    Note : For other victory conditions.
-See "Ending the Game".

 Equipment
 ---------